-A business email compromise (BEC) scheme can be effective for fraudsters – and devastating for victims.
+Business email compromise schemes can be effective for scammers – and devastating for victims.
 Learn how to protect yourself.

 That’s why a business email compromise (BEC) scheme can be so effective for scammers – and devastating for victims.
 You might be a victim and not realize it until it’s far too late.

 While there are several variations of this online scam, it typically unfolds like this: You’re communicating with someone about professional services or goods that require a payment.
 A cybercriminal stealthily hacks into the third party’s email account and waits for the right moment to pounce.
 Perhaps the fraudster notices you’re communicating with an accountant about initiating a wire transfer of your funds.

-The fraudster then pretends to be the accountant by sending what appears to be legitimate transfer instructions from their email account to you.
+The fraudster then pretends to be the accountant by sending what appear to be legitimate transfer instructions from their email account to you.
 When you don’t detect anything unusual about the correspondence, you simply follow the instructions and assume the wire transfer will be completed as requested.

 Unfortunately, your funds will be intercepted by the cybercriminal instead.
 And you may not suspect anything until you eventually realize your wire transfer never made it to the intended recipient.

-According to the FBI, BEC schemes continue to be the costliest: 19,369 complaints with an adjusted loss of approximately $1.8 billion.
-1 Fortunately, you can sharply reduce the risk of being deceived by a fraudulent email by taking these steps:
+According to the FBI, BEC schemes continue to be the costliest: 19,369 complaints with an adjusted loss of approximately $1.8 billion.1 Fortunately, you can sharply reduce the risk of being deceived by a fraudulent email by taking these steps:

 Make a call: When receiving instructions by email regarding a financial or other sensitive transaction, always call the company representative to ensure the instructions provided are legitimate.
 But, don’t trust the phone number provided in the email because it could be phony.
 Visit the company’s verified website or call using a verified number to ensure you’re speaking to the correct individual.